Make-School-Courses/DS-2.1-Machine-Learning/ReadMe.md

 Students will learn the foundational concepts and techniques of machine learning and how to apply those techniques to data science.
 Principles of data science and machine learning will be examined and applied to problem solving.
 Students will master data science processes and its applications, including how to wrangle and use data to train classification or prediction models.
 To demonstrate mastery, students will apply these techniques to develop and train models on data sets using industry-standard modern software libraries and tools.
 Students will develop “sharp” data science questions, select a data set and apply a variety of methods to explore those questions and find relevant answers.

-### Why you should know this (optional)
+### Why you should know this?

-Explain why students should care to learn the material presented in this class.
+Machine learning has shaped our world.
+Machine learning is the science of getting computers to learn and act like humans do, and improve their learning over time in autonomous fashion, by feeding them data and information in the form of observations and real-world interactions.

 ## Course Specifics